Top Software License Management Software in 2026: Compared and Ranked

 Where it falls short

-Reporting customization hits a ceiling fast.
-If you need complex cross-referenced reports, you’ll work around limitations.
+Reporting customization hits a ceiling quickly.
+For complex cross-referenced reports, you’ll work around limitations.
 Several reviewers mention that full network scans produce data overload.
-There’s also no native mobile app, which matters for field teams.
+There’s no native mobile app, which matters for field teams.

 Pricing and fit

-Annual maintenance and support starts at $955/year for up to 250 assets on-premises (roughly $7.95 per asset/year), with cloud and higher asset tiers priced higher.
+Annual maintenance and support starts at $955/year for up to 250 assets on-premises, with cloud and higher asset tiers priced higher.
 A free edition covers up to 25 assets, and a 30-day trial covers 250.
-This is a mid-market tool.
-If you’re already in the ManageEngine ecosystem, it’s a natural extension.
+If you’re already in the ManageEngine ecosystem, this is a natural extension.
 For enterprise-scale SAM with publisher-specific licensing rules, you’ll need something heavier.

 Choose AssetExplorer if: you want straightforward mid-market ITAM with license tracking tied to procurement, at an accessible price.